ssandhu2/Aardvark/credentials/README.md

 # Blow is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP: 3.19.255.197
+1. Server URL or IP: 3.136.156.1
-2. SSH username:
+2. SSH username: Ubuntu
 3. SSH password or key.
     <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
+4. Database URL or IP and port used: 3.136.156.1
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username
+5. Database username: team01
-6. Database password
+6. Database password: password
-7. Database name (basically the name that contains all your tables)
+7. Database name (basically the name that contains all your tables): aardvark_db
 8. Instructions on how to use the above information.

 ## Directions to SSH

 1. Go to the directory where your key is stored
 2. chmod 400 BuySell.pem
-3. ssh -i "BuySell.pem" ubuntu@ec2-3-19-255-197.us-east-2.compute.amazonaws.com
+3. ssh -i "BuySell.pem" ubuntu@ec2-3-136-156-1.us-east-2.compute.amazonaws.com